 Nothing kills a party like bad lighting.
 But you can transform any small space from annoyingly bright to just right with beautiful mood lighting.

-This ideaspotted on Best Out of Waste shares how to create the ambience you get from lighting tea candles minus the fire hazard they impose.
+This idea spotted on Best Out of Waste shares how to create the ambiance you get from lighting tea candles minus the fire hazard they impose.
 All you need to create are some colorful glass bottles and LED string lights.Continue to 8 of 10 below.

 08 of 10

 09 of 10